 The Oklahoma Aeronautics

 Commission (OAC) recently

 completed a research project to

 estimate the economic impact

 of aviation and aerospace in

 Oklahoma.
 Public airports are

 essential to Oklahoma's transportation

+infrastructure, and airports are major con

 infrastructure, and airports are major contributors to the state's economy.